The A.B. degree in Sociology requires satisfactory completion of 12 half-courses.

 Five Sociology Electives

 Students can choose from a wide array of topics and courses to fulfill their elective requirements.
 Some students choose to focus their course work around a particular area of study.
+If choosing to write a thesis. **Sociology 99A and 99B count as two of the five electives.

 Two Courses In a Related Field Or In Sociology